uklance/tapestry-offline/README.md

 tapestry-offline
 ================

-Offline rendering of tapestry pages and components without a HTTP request
+Offline rendering of tapestry pages and components without a HTTP servlet request

 Usage
 -----